Chat with us, powered by LiveChat

 This common co-occurrence may explain why some doctors choose ADHD medications for adults with anxiety.

-ADHD Medications for Adults With Anxiety
+ADHD Medications For Adults With Anxiety

 Since ADHD is so closely associated with restlessness and hyperactivity, it may seem counterintuitive to treat this disorder with drugs that stimulate the central nervous system.
 But the truth is that several of the most commonly prescribed brand name ADHD medications contain stimulants: